GOP Senator and Trump critic Mitt Romney won’t seek re-election

 Mr Romney ran for president twice, once in 2008 when he lost the GOP nomination, and again in 2012 when he earned the Republican nomination when Barack Obama won re-election.

-During his 2012 campaign he called Russia “without question, our number one geopolitical foe” on the campaign trail and has since become one of the few supporters of assisting Ukraine as it pushes back against Russian President Vladimir Putin’s assault.
+During his 2012 campaign, he called Russia “without question, our number one geopolitical foe” on the campaign trail and has since become one of the few supporters of assisting Ukraine as it pushes back against Russian President Vladimir Putin’s assault.

-A committed member of the Church of Jesus Christ of Latter-Day Saints, Mr Romney was the first presidential nominee from a major party to win a nomination.
+A committed member of the Church of Jesus Christ of Latter-Day Saints, Mr Romney was the first Mormon presidential nominee from a major party to win a nomination.

 During his 2012 campaign, Mr Trump, then a reality television star and real estate mogul, endorsed Mr Romney, which the latter readily accepted.
 By 2016, Mr Romney emerged as a loud critic of Mr Trump, though he dined with Mr Trump when he was in the running to join the then-president-elect’s administration.